DinosaurMauricio/parlamint-nlp/README.md

 ## Todo ✅

-- [ ] Understand dataset structure, metadata, and annotations
+- [x] Understand dataset structure and metadata
 - [ ] Build a simple interactive dashboard to explore the data

+  - Note: Still WIP but moved to [parlamint-visual-dashboard](https://github.com/DinosaurMauricio/parlamint-visual-dashboard)

-- [ ] Identify potential analyses for future AI tasks: sentiment, stance, topic modeling
+- [ ] Identify potential future AI task to study: sentiment, stance, topic modeling, other